GarySimons/Gary_Simons/README.md

 * Change screen size to verify that it is responsive and the panels work on all device sizes.
 * Write into each form field to make sure it works.
 * The send button isn't wire up, so will not send anything.
-* Click on each social media button to check it takes you to the relevant website in a new windoow.
+* Click on each social media button to check it takes you to the relevant website in a new window.
 * Click on CV to check it opens the downloadable pdf.
 * Click on admin button in footer to check it opens the admin page.
 * Hover over send button to check it changes colour.